-How can veterinarians and rescues help owners who can’t afford some aspects of health care but want to do the best for their equines?
-One answer may be the ASPCA Vet Direct Safety Net initiative, a partnership between the ASPCA, the American Association of Equine Practitioners (AAEP), and the Foundation for the Horse.
+How can veterinarians and rescues help owners who can't afford some aspects of health care but want to do the best for their equines?
+One answer is the Vet Direct Safety Net initiative, a partnership between the ASPCA, the American Association of Equine Practitioners (AAEP), and the Foundation for the Horse.

-As we know, a lack of access to affordable veterinary care is often cited as the cause of poor equine welfare and owner relinquishment.
-To help address that need, in 2018 the ASPCA's Equine Welfare department began piloting Vet Direct, a program that empowers equine veterinarians to locate and provide care to at-risk equines in their communities.
+We know a lack of access to affordable veterinary care is often cited as the cause of poor equine welfare and owner relinquishment.
+To help address that need, in 2018, the ASPCA's Equine Welfare department began piloting Vet Direct Safety Net, a program that empowers equine veterinarians to locate and provide care to at-risk equines in their communities.

-To date, the program has served more than 50 horses with the assistance of 10 veterinarians, at an average total cost of $450 per horse.
-Clients have contributed approximately 27% of the total cost of care for the horses in the program.
+To date, the program has served more than 100 horses, with nearly 80 veterinarians or clinics participating.
+The average cost per horse is $467.
+Clients have contributed approximately 44% of the total cost of care for horses helped through the program.

 Many equines served by the Vet Direct program have special circumstances that put them at risk.
 Anjisun, for example, developed colic at the same time his owners were experiencing serious medical issues of their own and couldn't afford to care for his treatment.

 After receiving basic care (medical, in-field colic resolution) from a Vet Direct partner veterinarian, he made a full recovery and is still in his home.

-Dusty had a severe case of navicular disease while one of his owners was in hospice care.
-After careful consideration, the family and a Vet Direct veterinarian decided the best option for Dusty was euthanasia.
+Dusty had a severe and painful case of navicular disease while one of his owners was in hospice care.
+After careful consideration, the family and a Vet Direct veterinarian decided Dusty's best option was euthanasia.

-The family says this support lifted a huge financial and emotional burden from them and prevented Dusty from suffering further.
+The family says this support lifted a huge financial and emotional burden and prevented Dusty from suffering further.

-Shelters/Rescues: This program is intended to be a tool aimed to keep equines out of rescue when retention in the home is best for the individual horse.
-If your shelter or rescue receives a high volume of calls of individuals looking for help, and you have a veterinarian in your community interested in working with underserved individuals, please contact us to learn more.
+Shelters/Rescues: This program aims to keep equines out of rescue when retention in the home is best for the individual horse.
+If your shelter or rescue receives a high volume of calls from individuals looking for help, and you have a veterinarian in your community interested in working with underserved individuals, please email us to learn more.
 Early feedback from the program suggests it may be best to rehome some horses served by Vet Direct, making partnerships with adoption centers even more important.

-Owners: Individual equine owners whose animals might benefit from basic veterinary care can reach out to the ASPCA to learn if a Vet Direct Veterinarian may be available in your area.
+Owners: Individual equine owners whose animals might benefit from basic veterinary care can email AAEP to learn if a Vet Direct Veterinarian may be available in your area.